yujiri8/yujiri.xyz/works/return_to_the_portrait/guide.md

 TITLE Return To The Portait ending guide
 NAV Ending guide
 TEMPLATE DEFAULT
-DESC Return To The Portrait
+DESC Return To The Portrait ending guide, with spoilers.

 There are three main endings: save Adam, save Libitina, or save neither.